-Emissions from (2-stroke) lubricants in fuels are included in the emission factors.
-The estimates of amounts of 2-stroke lubricants (Table 3.3) have been calculated for road transport, commercial, residential and agriculture non-road machinery and leisure boats from the gasoline consumption figures available from the LIPASTO system.
+Emissions from (2-stroke and 4-stroke) lubricants in fuels are included in the emission factors.
+The estimates of amounts of 2-stroke lubricants (Table 3.3 (a)) have been calculated for road transport, commercial, residential and agriculture non-road machinery and leisure boats from the gasoline consumption figures available from the LIPASTO system.
 The amounts have been calculated by assuming maximum 2.5% oil mix in gasoline.
+The estimates of amounts of 4-stroke lubricants (Table 3.3 (b)) for road transport have been calculated by utilizing the mean CO_2 emission factors from combustion of lubricant oil presented in table 3-13 in the road transport chapter of the EMEP/EEA emission inventory guidebook 2019.